torehc/carontepass-v2/README.md

 Clients connect to wifi and establish communication through a REST API made with ***Django*** and ***Django REST framework*** that is in the server.
 As it is a very delicate service the idea is not to have the server on the Internet but in the local area.

+The system creates a URL with the tag received by the reader and asks the server.
+Checks whether the tag has a user and if you have access permissions (as can be if the current monthly payments) to activate the relay which opens the door.

 As a client there is a Raspberry has a **relay** that opens an electronic lock a **reader NFC model RC522**.
+Development version: ESP8266 with RC522(rfid/nfc) reader.

 Support bots Telegram: When entering the first person into space in a group alerts Telegram which is open and equal to leave.